Brick Kilns: A Hidden Industry

 In traditional kilns, bricks are made by hand and then transported by donkeys, mules and horses.
 They carry many tonnes of bricks daily in packs or carts within the kilns, and to external locations, for use in the construction industry.
 These animals suffer from poor nutrition and other serious health and welfare issues caused by their working environment, as well as by poor husbandry and management.
 Extreme temperatures; lack of shade, water and rest; difficult terrain and overloading cause disease and injuries.
 Services, including healthcare, are scarce and labour abuses are commonplace, including low wages, child labour and bonded labour.
 Brick kilns are also extremely polluting to air and water, which in turns causes infection and respiratory diseases in humans and animals.

 The brick kiln industry in South Asia is vast, with approximately 152,700 active kilns across the region.
-These kilns employ over 16 million people and 500,000 animals to make 86% of the world’s bricks (Dirty Stack, High Stakes, World Bank 2020).
+These kilns employ over 16 million people and 500,000 animals to make more than a fifth (21%) of the world’s bricks (Dirty Stack, High Stakes, World Bank 2020).
 It is one of the most challenging work environments for people and animals alike, which is why it is often referred to as an exploitative industry (alongside coal mines).

 The conditions in brick kilns take a heavy toll on their human and animal workforce as well as damaging the natural environment.
 In order to address the complex challenges of brick kilns, Brooke has adopted a ‘One Health’ approach.